2020 Green National Convention: Site selection

 On August 18, 2019, the Green National Committee selected Detroit, Michigan, as the site for the 2020 convention, to take place from July 9 to 12 at Wayne State University.
 Greenville, South Carolina, and Spartanburg, South Carolina, were also considered to host the convention.
 On April 24, 2020, it was instead announced that plans to have a physical convention had been cancelled and that it would instead be held online, as Wayne State University had informed the Green Party that it would be not able to accommodate them due to the COVID-19 pandemic.

 Delegate allocation

 GPUS-affiliated parties may elect delegates to the presidential nominating convention, typically conducted through a state party convention, caucus or primary.
 GPUS identity caucuses also elect delegates to the convention.
-Based on active state parties and caucuses, there can be up to 350 delegates in attendance, apportioned mostly proportionally (a minimum apportionment and a cap on a party’s apportionment of 21% the total), each committed to vote in reflection of their state party membership's preference.
+Based on active state parties and caucuses, there can be up to 350 delegates in attendance, apportioned mostly proportionally (a minimum apportionment and a cap on a party's apportionment of 21% of the total), each committed to vote in reflection of their state party membership's preference.
 Many states send delegates representing multiple candidates, rejecting the feature of artificial disproportionality resulting from, in examples, the general ticket or district elections, in deference to proportionality.

 The delegates of the presidential nominating convention are different from the elected delegates of the Green National Committee, the party's routine decision-making body.